cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 As a simplified example, hashing the concatenation msg || DST does not work, because in this case distinct (msg, DST) pairs whose concatenations are equal will return the same output (e.g., ("AB", "CDEF") and ("ABC", "DEF")).
-The variants defined in this document use a prefix-free encoding of DST to avoid this issue.
+The variants defined in this document use a suffix-free encoding of DST to avoid this issue.

 - MUST use the domain separation tag DST to ensure that invocations of